Our Top Picks

 "In addition to having a wonderful, complex flavor, you can feel good knowing this organic coffee is also free trade certified."

-Best Coffee Pods: The Original Donut Shop Decaf Coffee Cups at Target
+Best Coffee Pods: The Original Donut Shop Decaf Coffee Cups at Amazon

 "These coffee pods are made extra-bold, so you can make sure you're not missing out on flavor when you cut back on caffeine."

-Best Dark Roast: Kicking Horse Decaf Coffee at Amazon
+Best Dark Roast: Peet's Coffee Decaf Major Dickason's Blend at Amazon

 Best Medium Roast: Koffee Kult Colombian Decaf at Amazon